This rustic woodland party theme is a great kids birthday party idea that you’ll love!

 With the time ticking, I scrambled for an idea for his party theme when one day I was walking down Target’s party aisle.
 Suddenly a light came from the sky, angels sang and I found their amazing plaid party decorations.
 Ok so maybe that was a little extreme, but once I saw the decorations a lightbulb went off and I decided to create a rustic, plaid, woodland themed party.

 Some of the links below are affiliate links which means that if you choose to make a purchase from them then I will earn a commission, at no additional cost to you.
-I am very grateful for your support in running this website.
+You can read my full disclosure here.

 I didn’t end up needing a lot of party printables since there were no children at the party (besides my other son) so I only created a matching welcome sign for the front door and food tent cards.